 This procedure is used to calculate the Green function due to unit forces at specific nodes in specific global directions.
 The Green functions are calculated for each unit force separately.
-The unit forces are defined by a CLOAD card.
+The unit forces are defined by a CLOAD card (the force value specified by the user is immaterial, a unit force is taken).
 For details the user is referred to Section 6.9.23.